tekniskamuseet/Creators-Toolkit/README.md

 ## Introduction

 Fall 2023 marked the unveiling of a new stage for audiovisual experiences at Tekniska Muséet!
 The Wisdome Project, a collaboration among five leading Swedish science centers, introduces innovative visualization dome theaters.
 The Wisdome Wizards, a group of artists and technologists, have assembled the **Creators Toolkit**—a legendary compendium rumored to bring fantasy to reality.

-## Getting started

-Access to the Wisdome control room is essential for utilizing this document.

 ## Video